Carry Respect, Not A Blade

 Youth Rehabilitation Order

-The police fitted a panic alarm and a security camera at the family home.
-After months of delays Joe received a Youth Rehabilitation Order (YRO) from Norwich Crown Court.
+Following the growing risks to his safety, Norfolk Constabulary installed a panic alarm and security camera at the family home.
+After months of delays, Joe’s case was finally heard in court.
+Joe received a Youth Rehabilitation Order (YRO) from Norwich Crown Court.

-The YRO including a home curfew, a GPS tag for 6 months ensuring he didn’t enter certain areas of Norwich.
+The order included a home curfew and a GPS tag for six months, which ensured he stayed away from certain areas of Norwich.

 Turning It Around

 With some home tutoring, Joe passed his maths and English exams.
-He didn’t have any missing episodes due to his curfew; he was limited to where he could go in Norwich.
+He didn’t miss any episodes due to his curfew, although he was limited in where he could go around Norwich.

 Joe's Death - 28th January 2022